 DIY means the armoire can be designed with a custom configuration, and depending on the material used, it can be stained, painted a solid color or combination of colors, or painted with a base coat and then decorated with hand-painted scenery.

-One of the simplest DIY armoires is a makeover armoire.
-Armoires can be purchased at estate sales, vintage used furniture stores and thrift shops.
-Repairs are done; stripping the material allows for a custom finish, and upgrades to hardware result in a custom DIY armoire.
+Armoires can be purchased at estate sales, vintage used furniture stores, and thrift shops.
+Repairs are done; stripping the material allows for a custom finish, and upgrades to hardware result in a custom DIY piece.

 Shoe Armoire